top of page

 Mercy Housing Southeast

-With headquarters in Atlanta, Georgia, Mercy Housing Southeast (MHSE) provides stable and affordable housing for people with low incomes, including families and seniors.
-Having access to stable housing is the foundation of healthy living, which is why each MHSE community provides service-enriched programming for every resident who calls MHSE home.
+With headquarters in Atlanta, Mercy Housing Southeast (MHSE) provides stable and affordable housing for people with low incomes, including families, seniors, veterans, and people exiting homelessness.
+Having access to stable housing is the foundation of healthy living, which is why each MHSE community provides service-enriched programming for every resident.
 We are proud to be recognized for our expertise in delivering inclusive, high-quality homes where residents can easily access schools, grocery stores, healthcare, jobs, parks, and public transportation.

 paperNEW_edited.jpg